Youth Transportation Advisory Board (YTAB)

 - Report to the SFMTA Board of Directors and Director of Transportation on the activities, goals, and accomplishments of YTAB on at least a biannual basis and may give public comment in between biannual reports if needed.

-YTAB also has the following standing Subcommittees for detailed project-specific work:
+YTAB also has the following standing Workgroups for detailed project-specific work:

-In addition to the above duties and functions, YTAB members will define work for themselves based on their priorities and interests.
+In addition to the above duties and functions, YTAB members will also engage with their local government through working with the SFMTA, San Francisco Youth Commission, and other government entities.
+The work they produce will be defined by themselves based on their priorities and interests.

 What are the goals of the Youth Transportation Advisory Board?